Jay-Idrees/Azure-Architect-Technologies-for-Cloud-Cofiguation/readme.md

             - Create a new resource `Disk encryption sets` - Link this to the key vault and then link this to the disk encryption
                 - Select the resource, give name, select customer managed key under encryption type, choose the key from key vault
                 - This link with automatically create an access application in the key vault - you can visit the `key vault resource || access policies` to confirm
+                - You will also have to check mark `Azure Disk encryption for volume encryption` in the `Key vault resource || access policies` under settings
                 - Example of server side encryption is bitlocker
             - **Assigining the disk encryption set to the VM disk**
                 - Visit the VM resource || Disks || encryption under settings